 Recruitment actually means a way to search the future employees of the organization and stimulate qualified people to apply for the job.
 It helps to create a pool of job seekers and improve the scope of recruitment of better employee.

 Recruitment activity brings together the people who are qualified and looking for job and the organizations which are searching for prospect employees.
 The properly executed recruitment process leads to joining and selection of suitable manpower in the organization.

 Recruitment is defined as a process of discovering reliable sources of contacting desirable employees which meets the staffing requirements of the organization.
 Through recruitment process the organization can attract the adequate number of manpower to facilitate the effective selection process and joining of efficient work force.

-Here are some popular definitions of recruitment given by eminent authors-
+Here are some popular definition of recruitment given by eminent authors:

 Edwin Flippo - Recruitment is the process of searching for prospective employees and stimulating them to apply for jobs in the organization.

 DeCenzo and Robbins - It is the process to discover potential candidates for future actual or anticipated job vacancies.
 Another perspective is that it is a linking activity which brings together organizations those with jobs to fill and people those are seeking jobs.

 Plumbley - It is a process to match the capacities of candidates with the demands of the organization.
 The inclination of qualified candidates should also match with the rewards and benefits the organizations are willing to provide in the job.